Missouri Rental Agreement

 Missouri Required Residential Lease Disclosures

-• Landlord’s Name and Address (required for all leases ) – Missouri leases must contain the name and address of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
+• Landlord’s Name and Address (required for all leases ) – Missouri leases must provide the landlord’s name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.
+Typically includes additional contact information, such as phone numbers and email addresses.

 To learn more about required disclosures in Missouri, click here.